EBIBioSamples/read_docs/docs/submit/metadata-model.rst

 Sample Checklists
 -----------------

-To ensure that each sample is registered with at least a minimum amount of metadata, ENA provides GSC-based `Sample Checklists <https://www.ebi.ac.uk/ena/browser/checklists>`_.
+To increase standardisation and ensure that each sample is registered with at least a minimum amount of metadata, ENA provides GSC-based `Sample Checklists <https://www.ebi.ac.uk/ena/browser/checklists>`_.
 These provide a set of minimal attributes which you should provide for a given sample.
+BioSamples does not validate against these checklists.

 .. note:: Registering a BioSample with an ENA checklist is a requirement for submitting data related to this sample to ENA.